Andrea loves to take walks. She believes that taking walks improves one's overall wellbeing. She has found plenty of rewards by walking.

 - It takes time to save money.
 You gain more money with each paycheck.

 Before you walk, take five minutes and try to relax.
-Try to clear your mind of your worries.
-Take ten deep breaths, close your eyes, and roll your shoulders back a couple of times.
+Try to clear your mind of worries.
+Take 10 deep breaths, close your eyes, and roll your shoulders back a couple of times.
 When you give yourself time for self-care, you will then receive the benefits from it.

 5 Minutes of Rest

-- Try a seated position with your legs crossed.
+- Get into a seated position with your legs crossed.

 - Lay on your back.
 Open your palms.
 Don’t squeeze your fists.